Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What a pilot-only result does not mean

-It does not mean testing should stop.
-It means the assurance model needs stronger scenarios, better evidence discipline, or tighter provider review before scaling.
+A pilot-only result does not mean testing should stop.
+The result means the assurance model needs stronger scenarios, better evidence discipline, or tighter provider review before scaling.

 The missing value is procedure, provider diligence, remediation evidence, and executive pause rules.
-That sits in ACT Tier 2, not in a free test screen.
+That implementation depth sits in AI Controls Professional.

 Where to go next